eshleebien/til/docker/signal-handling.md

    12 root      0:00 ps
 ```

+Voila!
 Now our application should be able to handle the signal.

+Thank you for reading!